 The Graduate Catalog is published annually.
-Requirements for an academic unit or college, campus, or the university as a whole, may change and are often upgraded.
+Requirements for an academic unit or college, campus, or the university as a whole may change and are often upgraded.

 A student graduates under the curriculum, course requirements, and regulations for graduation in effect at the time of admission to a graduate degree program at ASU.
-A student may also choose to graduate under any subsequent catalog issued.
-In determining graduation requirements, a student may use only one catalog.
+A student may also choose to graduate under any subsequent catalog but may use only one catalog.